Start Here

 That's it.
 You're in.

-A simple agenda that works: 15 minutes on what matters this week, 20 minutes taking an action together, 10 minutes logging it and planning next steps.
+A simple agenda that works in thirty to sixty minutes: fifteen minutes on what matters this week, twenty minutes taking an action together, ten minutes logging it and planning next steps.
 Monthly or biweekly.
-Thirty to sixty minutes total.
+No expertise required.

 Copy this library and share it freely.
-That's how it spreads.
+That is how it reaches the people who need it.

-You are not late.
-You are not failing.
+You are not powerless.
+You are not invisible.
 You are not alone.

 History is not made only by the loud or the fearless.
 It is made by people who kept showing up in manageable ways.